-Rat and Rodent Removal Services in Dallas, Texas
+Rat And Rodent Removal Services In Dallas, Texas

 Rat and Rodent removal is one of the most common issues that we deal with.
 Roof rats are a common infestation in all types of properties and buildings.
 Rats eat seeds, grains, fruit, and garbage so it is very likely to find rats in occupied buildings.
 Rats invade homes usually in the winter and spring in search of warm shelter and nests for their young.
 Rats are accomplished climbers, prefer to live in high places, and can vertically climb most rough surfaced walls.
 They are nocturnal and are often heard scratching, chirping, and chewing on attic components.
 Around 3 AM is when they are most active.
 Rats are most commonly found in attics where they can have devastating effects.
-Rodents and rats in attics have become an increasingly common find in Dallas, Plano, Allen, Frisco, and McKinney due to the rapid land development and property growth.
+Rodents and rats in attics have become an increasingly common find in the Texas area including, Dallas, Plano, Allen, Frisco, and McKinney due to the rapid land development and property growth.

 Rats not only have a health hazard to anyone occupying the infested building, but can damage the attic, roof, and other areas of the property.
 Rats can cause severe damage to wiring, A/C components, fascia boards, shingles, and causes water damage due to their entry points.
 Roof rats urinate and defecate throughout the entire attic space, causing damage to insulation, staining drywall, and exposing the building occupants.
 Not only does this damage the property, but it leaves a pheromone trail leading into the attic through the entry points as the rodents come and go.
 This is why simply poisoning the current rat population in the attic space is never a permanent solution.
 The pheromone scent will attract new rats that will be led to an established entry point into the property.
 This is why using Dallas Rat professionals is a must!

 Why Our Rat and Rodent Removal Service Is A Permanent Solution To The Problem: